HomeLatest NewsCyber SecurityIran’s Transport Ministry website hacked, major ministry data likely to be compromised in cyberattack

 Register Now →

 Meanwhile, Press TV reported that “hackers had managed to infiltrate systems displaying arrivals and departures.”
-Iran’s Telecommunications Ministry warned on Saturday of possible , urging government departments to be in close contact with information security agencies if they receive any ransomware message.
+Iran’s Telecommunications Ministry warned on Saturday of possible , urging government departments to be in close contact with agencies if they receive any ransomware message.

 Get the day's headlines from Tech Observer straight in your inbox